Linuxfabrik/lfops/roles/grafana/README.md

         * Optional.
 Either `present` or `absent`.
 Defaults to `present`.
         * Type: String.

+`grafana__preinstall_auto_update`

+* Whether Grafana updates its preinstalled plugins that have no pinned version to the latest release on every start.
+With `false`, the datasources bundled with the Grafana package are updated together with the package, while preinstalled apps such as `grafana-lokiexplore-app` stay at the version first installed.
+* Type: Bool.
+* Default: `false`
+* Deviates from the upstream default `true`: Grafana removes a plugin before it downloads the update and does not restore it when the download fails, so a host that reaches `grafana.com` but not the plugin download server loses datasources such as InfluxDB or Prometheus.

 `grafana__provisioning_dashboards__group_var` / `grafana__provisioning_dashboards__host_var`

 * The dashboards to deploy via provisioning.
 Have a look at https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards for the subkeys.